 Cell biology of cancer - Staffan Strömblad

-We perform a large number of national and international collaborations and actively participate in different networks, including the European Union-FP7-Systems Microscopy Network of Excellence and Karolinska Institutet’s Breast Cancer Theme Center (BRECT).
+We perform a large number of national and international collaborations and actively participate in different networks, including the SSF-supported pan-university network project Systems microscopy of Cancer Cell Migration and Karolinska Institutet’s Breast Cancer Theme Center (BRECT).
 Staffan Strömblad is the Coordinator and Vice director, respectively, for these two networks.